utilmeta/utype/docs/en/references/field.md

 ## Alias configuration

 By default, utype takes the name of a class attribute or a function parameter as the name of a field.
 You can only use a consistent name for input to be recognized as the corresponding field for parsing.
-However, this may not meet our naming requirements in certain cases, such as
+However, this may not meet your naming requirements in certain cases, such as

-1. The field name does not conform to the field’s admission rules, such as starting with an underscore
+1. The field name does not conform to the field’s admission rules, such as starting with an underscore (`'_'`)
-2. Fields cannot be declared as Python variable names, such as with special characters
+2. Fields cannot be declared as Python variable names, such as contains special characters or being a Python syntax keyword
-3. Field name is a duplicate of an internal method of the current data class or a parent class
+3. Field name is a duplicate of an internal method of the current dataclass or a parent class

-So utype provides some parameters that control field aliases, including
+So utype provides aliases configuration in `Field`, including

-*  `alias`: Specifies an alias for the field.
+* `alias`: specifies an alias for the field.
 An alias can be used to represent the field in the input, such as
 ```python
 from utype import Schema, Field